 The jury has absolute legal power to deliver a verdict of “not guilty,” regardless of the facts and the law.

 Marijuana cases are a large part of the practice of Gallagher Criminal Defense.
 So, we have many online information resources on related topics and issues.
 And here are links to some of the most popular.

 Listen to a free podcast on Legalization and practical legal tips; with Thomas Gallagher Criminal Defense Attorney; Minneapolis-911 after the call Talk show with Hosts comedian, Hessley Rey and Jacqueline Maddix aka “Lady J.”

 “Minneapolis criminal defense attorney Thomas Gallagher doesn’t just want to clear his clients of marijuana charges; he wants Minnesota to legalize … once and for all.”

 Thomas Gallagher is a marijuana law expert.
 And he regularly teaches classes on marijuana laws.
 He’s been working on legalization for decades.
-And he’s three decades of experience defending clients from criminal marijuana charges.
+And he has three decades of experience defending clients from criminal marijuana charges.

 Like to discuss a criminal matter involving marijuana in Minnesota?

 You can contact Minneapolis Marijuana Lawyer Thomas C Gallagher, at 612 333-1500